tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/API 管理/API 调用_intl_en.md

 Authorization: hmac id="AKIDCgXXXXXXXX48pN", algorithm="hmac-sha1", headers="Date Host", signature="630123456789da9c"
 // Signature.
 For the specific signature method, see the key calculation method in "Verification and Security".
 </code></pre>
 - The eventually delivered HTTP request contains at least 2 headers: `Date` or `X-Date` and `Authorization`.
 More optional headers can be added in the request.
-If `Date` is used, the server will not check the time; if `X-Date` is used, the server will check the time.
+If `Date` is used, the server will not check the time.
+If `X-Date` is used, the server will check the time.
 - The value of the `Date` header is the construction time of the HTTP request in GMT format, such as Fri, 09 Oct 2015 00:00:00 GMT.
 - The value of the `X-Date` header is the construction time of the HTTP request in GMT format, such as Mon, 19 Mar 2018 12:08:40 GMT.
-It cannot deviate from the current time for more than 15 minutes.
+The construction time of the HTTP request cannot deviate from the current time by more than 15 minutes.
 - For details of the parts in the `Authorization` header, see [Key Pair Authentication](https://intl.cloud.tencent.com/document/product/628/11819).
-For examples of signature generation in multiple languages, see [Generate signatures in multiple languages](https://intl.cloud.tencent.com/document/product/628/35255).
+For examples of signature generation in multiple languages, see [Generating signatures in multiple languages](https://intl.cloud.tencent.com/document/product/628/35255).

 ## Response Handling